logzio/logz-docs/_source/user-guide/tokens/shared-tokens.md

   copy in the name of a **log field** and the exact **value**.
 Then click **Add**.
   You can attach your new token filter to any of your shared tokens.

-    For example, your could add a filter for a particular environment, with a field `env` and the value `test`.
+    For example, you could add a filter for a particular environment, with a field `env` and the value `test`.

 * To delete a filter, hover over it, and click **delete** <i class="li li-trash"></i> to delete it.
 You'll be asked to confirm the deletion.